ThatsVie/atlas-web_back_end/Unittests_and_integration_tests/README.md

 <h1 align="center">Unittests and Integration Tests</h1>

-## Overview
-This project focuses on creating unittests and integration tests to ensure that functions work as expected under different circumstances.
-You'll learn to use tools like `unittest` and `mock`, and follow best practices for testing, including mocking external dependencies and writing integration tests to validate code paths end-to-end.
+This project focuses on developing comprehensive unit and integration tests for a Python-based GitHub client using the unittest framework.
+It covers key testing techniques like mocking, parameterization, and the use of fixtures to simulate API interactions, ensuring that the client behaves correctly in various scenarios.
+The tests validate both individual functions and the overall integration of components, ensuring reliable and efficient performance.

 ## Tools and Resources
 - [unittest — Unit testing framework](https://docs.python.org/3/library/unittest.html)